tinyplex/tinybase/site/guides/10_releases.md

 This is a major release for TinyBase and adds important new CRDT & synchronization functionality.
-It also includes some breaking changes that may affect you (but which should easy to fix they do!)
+It also includes some breaking changes that may affect you (but which should easy to fix if they do!)

 The main new functionality is in the new mergeable-store module, which contains a subtype of Store - called MergeableStore - that can be merged with another